TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-agentless-dependency-visualization.md

 ### **I have not received an email invitation even after submitting the request for the preview.**

 Access to the preview is now self-serve.
-All details necessary to get started will be available in the form response at https://aka.ms/appmapping.
+All details necessary to get started will be available in the form response at [this link](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR35qjpJOBF1MmO4OLvbG-VVUM1UzOVAzVTY2MlM1NE5WMlJXSUhCTkRMOC4u).

 ### **I see "Unknown process" in the exported CSV**